cjus/hydra-aws-docker-article/README2.md

 $ ./remove_node node01
 ```

 If you haven't created EC2 instances in this way, then those two scripts should cover the costs of this article!
-Read on; there's a whole lot more coolness to come.
+Read on; there's a whole lot more to come.

 ### Creating EC2 Nodes